Aphrontos/Euclidean-Orchard/README.md

 1 ≡ b mod a is equivalent to GCD(a, b) = 1, which is the definition of coprimality.

 ## Usage
-This program generates a PNG based on Dirichlet's Theorem on Arithmetic Progression.
+This program generates a PNG based on Dirichlet's Theorem on Arithmetic Progression using Python's zlib.

-The code uses Python's zlib, and is ridiculously slow.
+Note: This ridiculously slow.
 Use if you have the patience.

 A PNG named "Pattern.png" will be generated in the same directory where you put the Python code.